geeknik/my-awesome-stars/topics.md

 ## flask

+- [deepakb41/Finbot](https://github.com/deepakb41/Finbot) - Finbot is an AI-powered financial chatbot designed to analyse and provide insights on corporate financial performance from 10-K and 10-Q financial documents.
+This tool leverages langchain and RAG to m
 - [jofpin/trape](https://github.com/jofpin/trape) - People tracker on the Internet: OSINT analysis and research tool by Jose Pino

 ## flutter